What Does A Probate Lawyer Do?

 Do I need to use a probate attorney?

-Because probate is such a time consuming, costly and complicated process, you may want to seek the help of a probate attorney.
-The attorney will help ensure that all legal obligations are met and help to speed up the overall process.
+Because probate is such a time consuming, costly and complicated process, you may want to seek the help of a probate lawyer.
+The estate lawyer will help ensure that all legal obligations are met and help to speed up the overall process.
 Working with a probate attorney will also help you to minimize costs commonly associated with oversights, tax problems and long drawn-out claims.

 Can I avoid probate?

-If your loved one died with a trust in place, it may be possible to avoid the probate process.
-As long as the trust has stayed updated and your loved one’s assets are properly owned by the trust at death, the trust can be administered privately with the help of your attorney.
+A common goal of estate planning is to avoid probate, and many times revocable living trusts are used to keep your affairs private and out of the probate court.
+If your loved one died with a trust in place, it may be possible to avoid the probate process and probate expenses.
+As long as the trust has stayed updated and your loved one’s assets are properly owned by the trust at death, the trust can be administered privately with the help of your lawyer.
 If the trust was not properly funded (meaning assets were not titled in the name of the trust) you may still need to go through probate.
-Your probate attorney will help to determine your next steps.
+Your probate lawyer will help to determine your next steps.

 Getting help with probate

-Our law firm serves families going through probate in Franklin, Delaware, Licking, Fairfield, Pickaway, Madison, Union, and other Central Ohio counties.
+Our probate attorney serves families going through probate in Franklin, Delaware, Licking, Fairfield, Pickaway, Madison, Union, and other Central Ohio counties.

-We will sit down with you and/or your family to discuss the next steps that will help you move through probate in a timely and cost-effective way.
+We will sit down with you and/or your family to discuss how being your probate lawyer will help you move through probate in a timely and cost-effective way.
 Then, we can assist you with your own estate planning to ensure probate is not required when you pass away.